 The difficulty of Bitcoin mining, or the amount of computational resources required for a set amount of reward for recording a new block, directly affects the expected economic returns for Bitcoin miners, which in turn affects the demand for our Bitcoin mining machines.
-Bitcoin mining difficulty is a measure of how much computing power is required to record a new block, and it is affected by the total amount of computing power in the Bitcoin network.
+Bitcoin mining difficulty is a measure of how much computing power is required to record a new block, and it is affected by the total amount of computing power is in the network.
 The Bitcoin algorithm is designed so that one block is generated, on average, every ten minutes, no matter how much computing power is in the network.
 Thus, as more computing power joins the network, and assuming the rate of block creation does not change (remaining at one block generated every ten minutes), the amount of computing power required to generate each block and hence the mining difficulty increases.
-In other words, based on the current design of the Bitcoin network, Bitcoin mining difficulty would increase together with the total computing power available in the Bitcoin network, which is in turn affected by the number of Bitcoin mining machines in operation.
-For example, Bitcoin mining difficulty would increase based on increases in the total computing power available in the Bitcoin network, which is in turn affected by the number of Bitcoin mining machines in operation.
-From January 2017 to December 2019, Bitcoin mining difficulty increased by approximately 35 times, according to Blockchain.info.
+In other words, based on the current design of the Bitcoin network, Bitcoin mining machines in operation.
+For example, Bitcoin mining difficulty would increase based on increases in the total computing power available in the Bitcoin network, which is in turn affected by the number of Bitcoin mining difficulty increased by approximately 35 times, according to Blockchain.info.
 As a result, a strong growth in sales of our Bitcoin mining machines can contribute to further growth in the total computing power in the network, thereby driving up the difficulty of Bitcoin mining and resulting in downward pressure on the expected economic return of Bitcoin mining and the demand for, and pricing of, our products.